One of the biggest mistakes (amongst many) I made when I first started blogging was to not think carefully about the headline I chose.

 When I wrote a post called, “Cannabis is Better For You Than Multi-Tasking“ I realized it was unlikely to show up in any Google search.

-The reason being that people who already knew that wouldn’t be searching for it, and those who didn’t wouldn’t be aware to even look for it.
+The reason is that people who already knew that wouldn’t be searching for it, and those who didn’t wouldn’t be aware to even look for it.

 It was intended to gain Social Media traction as it’s very much a title that could get shared on sites like Digg, Stumble Upon And Reddit and potentially provide heavy levels of traffic.